exyte/fan-menu/README.md

 ## Customization

 FanMenu bases on [Macaw](https://github.com/exyte/Macaw), vector graphics Swift library.
-Because of that CirculoMenu could be easily modified and improved for your purposes.
+Because of that FanMenu could be easily modified and improved for your purposes.

 All source code is in one single file called FanMenuView.swift.
 To modify menu simply copy this file and apply necessary changes.
 With FanMenu and Macaw you could make awesome menus!